 Trade accounts receivable are recorded at the invoiced amount and do not bear interest.
 The Group records an allowance for estimated credit losses for estimated losses inherent in its accounts receivable portfolio.
-In j) Trade and other receivables continued establishing the required allowance, the Group considers historical losses adjusted to take into account current market conditions and the Group's customers' financial condition, the amount of receivables in dispute, and the current receivables aging and current payment patterns.
+In establishing the required allowance, the Group considers historical losses adjusted to take into account current market conditions and the Group's customers' financial condition, the amount of receivables in dispute, and the current receivables aging and current payment patterns.
 The Group reviews its allowance for credit losses monthly.
 The Group does not have any off-balance-sheet credit exposure related to its customers.